deidaraiorek/AscendaLoyaltyExcercise/README.md

 or
 npx jest
 or
-jest ( if you installedest globally)
+jest ( if you installed Jest globally)